What is Speech to Text Software?

 There are several key differences between speech to text software and human-based transcription services.

 Cost is an important factor for many people, and human transcription services are significantly more expensive than ASR.
 Some ASR services are free, but most charge around £0.10 per minute.
 In contrast, human services usually have a fee of approximately £2 per minute.
 Lower rates may be available for long turnaround times.
 But, even if you can wait a week for your transcript, you won’t be able to get a human-based service as cheaply as speech to text software.

 The timeframe in which human services operate is much longer than ASR.
 In most cases, human services offer a turnaround of 12-24 hours, with many providing a delivery time guarantee.
 ASR is much faster, it produces transcripts within seconds.
-If you need a transcription urgently, you’ll probably have to a pay a premium for human-based transcription services.
+If you need a human-based transcription urgently, you’ll likely be charged a premium.

 Options and Versatility

 With ASR, your only option is to get a verbatim transcript — if the speech recognition software is up to the task from an accuracy perspective.
-Human-based services offer a much broader spectrum of options, including verbatim, intelligent verbatim, and summary/detailed notes.
-Verbatim is a word for word transcription, while intelligent verbatim will correct errors, eliminate pauses and ‘ums’ and ‘errs’ to deliver an edited version that will read much better.
-Summaries provide a brief overview, which can be incredibly useful when there is a lot of information to digest and process.
+Human-based services offer a much broader spectrum of options, including verbatim and Detailed Notes.
+The verbatim option from most human-based transcription services will still correct errors, eliminate pauses and ‘ums’ and ‘errs’ to deliver a version that is much easier to read (unless you request to have all the detail left in).
+Detailed Notes go a step further to provide a more concise transcript.
+This can include summarising questions and removing off-topic chit-chat and pleasantries.

 Confidence and Quality